 - License/Hunting Regulations Handbook – The trail to good hunting starts with a knowing the rules, a license and pheasant stamp.

 - Maps – Scouting an area will increase your odds of finding pheasants and good maps will help your efforts.
-Go to mndnr.gov for free maps that identify Wildlife Management Areas and Walk-In Access areas.
-Combined, these programs provide 1.3 million acres of public hunting on 1,550 parcels.
+Search on the DNR website for maps of Wildlife Management Areas and Walk-In Access areas.
+Combined, these programs provide 1.3 million acres of public hunting on more than 1,500 parcels.
+A list of a wide variety of DNR maps can be found on the DNR's maps page, including the useful Recreation Compass that identifies multiple types of public land.
 A local plat book may also come in handy to identify specific pieces of land.

 - Shotgun and shells – Bring along a shotgun that you have practiced with and are comfortable shooting.
 The style or gauge of the shotgun is not nearly as important as your proficiency with it.
 Since pheasants are fairly tough birds, you will want to choose a heavier load such as 4 or 5 shot and limit your shooting distances to 50 yards or less.
 This will result in fewer wounded birds.
 Also be aware that if you are hunting federal land, non-toxic shot is required.